ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of long-term optimism.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on a humorous look at the next big crises.

 ---